High school research writing: Getting started

 This post contains affiliate links.
 Read our full disclosure policy.

+Does the idea of high school research writing make you tremble?
 In this three-part series, I’ll walk you through the WHO, WHAT, WHEN, WHERE, and HOW of high school research writing, sharing tips and tricks I have learned during 25 years of teaching.

 Who should tackle a substantial research paper?